Schrieffer-Wolff Transformations for Experiments: Dynamically Suppressing Virtual Doublon-Hole Excitations in a Fermi-Hubbard Simulator: Eliminating Doublon-Hole pairs

 is a critical lattice ramp speed where the doublon density has an inflection point.
 The Landau-Zener calculation predicts that in the adiabatic limit, i.e. ramp speed $\alpha \rightarrow 0$, the doublon density $\langle \hat{\rho}_D\rangle$ vanishes quadratically with $\alpha$.
 In the opposite limit of an instantaneous lattice ramp, $\alpha \rightarrow \infty$ the doublon density converges to its value in the ground state $|\beta_{dh}^{(0)}|^2/2$.
 The crossover in the behavior from quadratic to asymptotic occurs at a critical ramp speed $\alpha = \alpha^* \sim U \sqrt{V_0 E_r}$.

-In Fig.~\ref{fig:Doublons}b, we compare the analytical result (dashed lines) with a numerical simulation of the full lattice ramp in the double well system without any approximations (solid lines) for two different initial values of $U_0/t_0 = 8$ (purple), and $U_0/t_0 = 16$ (brown).
+In Fig.~\ref{fig:Doublons}(a), we compare the analytical result (dashed lines) with a numerical simulation of the full lattice ramp in the double well system without any approximations (solid lines) for two different initial values of $U_0/t_0 = 8$ (purple), and $U_0/t_0 = 16$ (brown).
 Here and in the following, the initial lattice depth is $V_0 = 8 E_r$ to match the experimental values of \cite{Mazurenko2017}, and the final lattice depth is $V_\text{final} = 48 E_r$.
-We checked that increasing the value of $V_\text{final}$ does not affect the numerical results.
+Increasing the value of $V_\text{final}$ does not affect the numerical results.
 The critical ramp speed $\alpha^*$ is marked with dash-dotted vertical lines.

 The analytical results match asymptotically with the full numerics in both limits $\alpha \rightarrow \infty$ (the doublon density is frozen to its value before the ramp) and $\alpha \rightarrow 0$ (the doublon density adiabatically vanishes).